exostin/UnityBattleships/README.md

 You can play it online [here](https://exostin.github.io/UnityBattleships/)

-Additional thanks to: [Micha³ Cebula](https://github.com/MichaelCebula) for creating the sprites!
+Additional thanks to: [Michal Cebula](https://github.com/MichaelCebula) for creating the sprites!